 Common symptoms of ear infection in dogs:

 Once you notice ear-infection in your dog, its advisable to seek treatment before the condition gets worse.
-Start by cleaning the infected parts using cotton balls.
+Good pet care starts with cleaning the infected parts using cotton balls.
 Use apple cider vinegar, mineral oil, or any effective cleaning agent for ear cleaning.
 Regular cleaning of the infected area is essential to avoid ear wax upsurge that could eventually aggravate the condition.

 You can as well consider seeking veterinary care as soon as you notice that your dog is infected.
 The expert will assess the state of the infection and provide the most appropriate treatment.
 The vet will also provide you with professional tips and advice on how to prevent ear infections in dogs.